bids-standard/bids-specification/CONTRIBUTING.md

 ![ ](relative_path_to_file "alternative name")
 ```

+### Recommendations for figures

+1. Try to keep the file size of your figure relatively small (inferior to 500 Ko)
+to keep the repository light and reduce the load time of the specs
+for people who do not necessarily have broad-band internet.

+1. Figures in the main part of the specification should aim to be for very "comprehensive"
+but "smaller" figures can find their home in the appendices or the BIDS-starter-kit.

-If you are adding a figure (and not picture) make sure to also join a vector format
+1. If you are adding a figure (and not picture) make sure to also join a vector format
-of that figure (ideally as an `.svg` file).
+of that figure (ideally as an `.svg` file) as this makes it easier to edit it in the
+future.

+1. Try to include a README file that details where the figure / image came from
+and how it can be reproduced.
+Preferably with a link to the file that generated the figure
+if relevant.

 ## Making a change with a pull request